The digital nomad guide to Koh Phangan, Thailand

 Baan Jai Dee

-On and off, Genesis Yoga Studio opens their café-like room to coworking.
+On and off, Genesis Yoga Studio opens its café-like room to coworking.
 It features high-speed internet and a coffee machine, but there’s no A/C.

 Secret Place at the end of Haad Yao Beach offers a small seaside open-space room and accommodation too.
 The workspace is free to use if you order a drink or a meal from their restaurant.